nheinrich/sochi/README.md

 1. Register a new Handlebars helper function named ```prettySport``` that takes a string argument and substitutes any "-" with spaces and capitalizes the first letter of each word.
 Make sure this is defined in the ```'sochi/helpers/template_helpers'``` file.

-1. Change the click event in ```Sochi.Views.Application``` to launch a modal view, e.g., ```Sochi.Views.AthleteModal``` ( or whatever you want to name it ) that will display all of that Athlete model attributes ( except for the id ).
+1. Change the click event in ```Sochi.Views.Application``` to launch a modal view, e.g., ```Sochi.Views.AthleteModal``` ( or whatever you want to name it ) that will display all of the Athlete model attributes ( except for the id ).
 Also make sure to do the following:

     * The parameterized sport attribute should be converted with the Handlebars ```prettySport``` helper.
     * The preloadedJSON object should be used to display the full country name for the Athlete's country attribute.